The Distance Between Willing and Ready

 The heart can decide before habits have had a chance to adjust.

-Opening yourself again after disappointment takes resolve.
-The confidence he struggles with may be growth or simply relief from heartache.
-Has the foundation been rebuilt, or has the door merely been unlocked?
+Opening yourself again after disappointment takes courage.
+The confidence he says he struggles with may be growth or relief from heartache.
+Has the foundation been rebuilt, or is the door merely unlocked?

-That may be the truth inside the song.
-Beginnings can be beautiful, but beginnings are not blueprints.
+Beginnings can be beautiful, but they are not blueprints.
 What follows reveals character over time.
 The right connection cannot depend solely on relief.
-When vulnerability meets preparation, uncertainty begins to settle.
-There is no need to convince or perform.
+When vulnerability meets preparation, uncertainty begins to settle without the need to convince.

-An oldhead once told me, “You get what you need when you need it, not simply because you asked for it.”
+An oldhead once told me, “You get what you need when you need it, and not what you want because you asked for it.”

 That’s the real distance between being willing and being ready.